ikizhvatov/rpi-home-router/README.md

 I then extended it with a managed switch to have wired LAN, and configured a nubmer of software features.

+I decided to stick to vanilla Raspbian, as OpenWRT for RPi seemed to be not yet stable.

 ## Current state

 ### Internet access performance